Medical Billing and Coding Jobs in Nevada

 Boulder City Hospital opened on November 15, 1931.
-Today, they employ nearly 200 physicians covering 26 specialties in a facility that houses 39 beds for skilled nursing and a 24-bed acute care critical access center.
+Today, it is an 82-bed facility which includes a 25-bed acute care/swing bed, a 47-bed long-term care facility, and a 10-bed geriatric center.
 Services include skilled nursing, laboratory services, home health, rehab, radiology and imaging, surgical services, emergency care, and mental health outpatient treatment.
 Benefits include health insurance, a 403b retirement plan, tuition reimbursement and other perks.

 Children’s Heart Center